 Venice was one of the world's main naval powers through the Middle Ages and the Renaissance.
 The city was a platform for the Crusades and a huge hub of transport and trade.
 Known the world over for its art, spices, grains and silk, the city was perhaps even more famous for its musical and operatic prowess and was home to several distinguished composer, such as Antonio Vivaldi.

 Tourism in Venice

 Venice attracts many tourists each year, with approximately 18 to 20 million people visiting the city every 12 months.
 The biggest draws in the city continue to be the Grand Canal, the Basilica di San Marco, Piazza San Marco, and the luxurious Lido di Venezia.
 Unfortunately, at times the crush of people makes sightseeing in Venice complicated, but it does not dim the beauty of the city.
 Henry James once said "Though there are some disagreeable things in Venice there is nothing so disagreeable as the visitors," a quote that still rings true today.

 The Venetian Lagoon

 The Venetian Lagoon covers an area of 550 km, extending its boundaries from the River Sile to the Brenta in the south.
 In this area the land covered by Venice and other islands makes up approximately 8% of the lagoon itself, while 11% is open water, and 80% is covered by mud flats, tidal shallows and salt marshes.

 There is often issues with high water levels in the lagoon, especially around spring time.
 During this time of the year Venice is often flooded, determining the well known phenomenon of the acqua alta or high waters.

-Located in the Venetian Lagoon, the island of Murano is linked to Venice by bridges.
+Located in the Venetian Lagoon, the island of Murano is linked to Venice by vaporetto.
 World famous for its blown glass, Murano is located approximately one mile north of Venice.

 Originally founded by the Romans, in ancient times Murano was a popular fishing village.
 The island was also known for its production of salt and was a trade center through the port it controlled at Sant'Erasmo.
 The decline of ancient Murano started in the 11th century, when the islanders began moving towards the Dorsoduro area.